ucb-rit/savio-training-parallel-2020/parallel.md

 <center><img src="figures/generic_machine.jpeg"></center>

-savio2 nodes: two Intel Xeon 12-core Haswell processors (24 cores per node (a few have 28))
+Example of savio2 nodes: two Intel Xeon 12-core Haswell processors (24 cores per node (a few have 28))

 So a cartoon representation of a cluster like Savio is like [this](https://waterprogramming.wordpress.com/2017/07/21/developing-parallelised-code-with-mpi-for-dummies-in-c-part-12/).